johannessonlab/SpokBlockPaper/CircosJustBlocks/README.md

 ## The configuration file

-The configuration file only contains the path to host genome (PaWa63p) exludig the mitochondrion, and the Spok block of PaWa137m.
+The configuration file contains the path to a fasta file with all the *Spok* block sequences plus the Wa139's *Enterprise*, from TSD to TSD, and their corresponding annotations.
+Notice the samples names and the files are in the same order.

     $ cat Circos_config.yaml
 ```yaml